OperationSpark/dice-app/README.md

 - Open the Console and click the die
 - You should see a random number between **1 and 6** each time you click
 - If it’s not working:
-  - Make sure you are now printing the random number inside your `handleClick` function instead of `"clicked"`
+  - Make sure you are now printing the random number inside your `rollDie` function instead of `"clicked"`
   - Double-check the `Math.random()` line for typos

 <br><br><br><br>